Anne-Marie Brady: Awards and honours

-Exposé of Chinese Communist Party influence in New Zealand
+Allegations of Chinese Communist Party influence in New Zealand

 In September 2017, Brady presented a conference paper Magic Weapons: China's political influence activities under Xi Jinping detailing the Chinese Communist Party's attempts to influence international opinion using New Zealand as a case study.
 Brady's paper argued that the Chinese government was working with Chinese diaspora community organisations and ethnic Chinese media as part of a united front strategy to advance Chinese political and economic interests in New Zealand.
 Chinese Communist Party (CCP) influence in New Zealand included working with diaspora organisations and local media to cultivate relationships with New Zealand business and politicians from the country's two major parties, National and Labour.

 In late 2017, she claimed to have become the target of a campaign of intimidation.
 A number of related properties were burgled, including her university office and home.
 As of September 2018, progress was being made in the investigation and Interpol were involved.
 In December 2018, 303 academics, think-tankers, journalists, human-rights activists, politicians signed an open letter that was published on the Czech academic website Sinopsis condemning the harassment campaign against Brady and urging the New Zealand Government to protect her so she could continue her research.

 In mid-February 2019, it was reported that the police investigation into the burglary and other incidents had concluded as unresolved.
 While an ABC's Four Corners documentary claimed that "Australian intelligence agencies have identified China's spy service as the prime suspect behind the intimidation of University of Canterbury Professor Anne-Marie Brady," Prime Minister Jacinda Ardern responded in April 2019 that she had seen "nothing - no evidence - to support the claims that were made in that story".